 Sources of information used by Multi-source Assessment Systems

-The Multi-source Assessment Systems use information collected from a number of sources; the clinician we are collecting feedback for, their employer organisation, colleagues and service users.
+The Multi-source Assessment Systems use information collected from a number of sources; the clinician/professional we are collecting feedback for, their employer organisation, colleagues, other professionals and patients.

 The information collected is submitted via a secure web-based tool or anonymous paper questionnaires returned directly to the team here at the College.